Back

 Facebook "remote work" groups.
 Groups focused on remote work, freelancing, or online business can be a good source of motivated and serious profiles.

 International networks.
 Some agencies recruit in French-speaking countries where the cost of living is lower (Madagascar, Francophone Africa).
-The advantage is a larger talent pool and different pay expectations, but it requires adapted management.
+The advantage is a larger talent pool and different salary expectations, but it requires adapted management.

 The "experienced chatter" paradox